 How does online education benefit me?

 Online education allows students to enroll in University courses that take place in a 'virtual' environment.
 This type of course delivery allows students, who may not otherwise be able to take classes during the day, an opportunity to benefit from higher education.

 What does 'online' mean?

 'Online' means taking classes through the internet.
-Online courses use Blackboard as a platform to deliver course content.
-Blackboard can be accessed through a high-speed internet connection.
+Online courses use Canvas as a platform to deliver course content.
+Canvas can be accessed through a high-speed internet connection.